Bachelor of Education (Secondary) STEM

 - Two confidential statements from referees qualified to attest to the applicant’s suitability for teaching

-- By May 15, official transcripts (not photocopies) from post-secondary institutions other than TRU
+- Official transcripts (not photocopies) from post-secondary institutions other than TRU

 Registration and payment of fees